Top of the pageActionset

 Here are some suggestions to get you started:

 - Try to eat meals at about the same time each day.
 Take time to eat.

 - Don't skip meals or wait too long between meals.

-- It might help to limit the amount of high-fiber foods you eat, especially if you have a lot of gas and bloating.
-This especially includes whole grain breads, cereals, pasta, and rice.
+- If you have diarrhea, try limiting the amount of high-fiber foods you eat, especially if you have a lot of gas and bloating.
+This includes vegetables, fruits, whole-grain breads and pasta, high-fiber cereal, and brown rice.

 Avoiding foods that might be causing symptoms

 Many people find that their irritable bowel syndrome (IBS) symptoms become worse after they eat.
 Sometimes certain foods make symptoms worse.
 Foods most commonly listed as causing symptoms include:

 Other types of food that can make IBS symptoms worse include: